 My life in the water began when I was 6 and joined a swimming team in the city where I was born.
 Starting from those days I hardly can recall a week I have spent without visiting a swimming pool.
 During this time I have learned a lot about patience, being a part of the team, and probably the most important were lessons about both winning and losing.
-I swimmed in rivers, seas, oceans and thought I knew a lot about water.
+I swam in rivers, seas, oceans and thought I knew a lot about water.

 Everything changed this February.

 We landed on Bali when the weather in Moscow was 30°C below zero and the only goal of our trip was to experience the idea of devoting one’s life to finding the ideal wave.
 It definitely was not my first time on the board: I did snowboarding for a couple of years in a row, I tried riding waves in India some time ago.
 However, I have never spent 26 hours on planes and in airports in order to live two weeks only doing something quite unusual for a citizen of a megapolis.

 Bali, a pretty small island with the population comparable to St. Petersburg, is pretty famous for its variety of surfing spots for people with all levels of skills.
 Our villa was in Nusa Dua as I read in the Internet about pretty good waves there, but actually we explored the whole island searching for right waves.

 Our first day started at 6 am.
 There is literally one road on Bali, so you have to wake up early to avoid traffic jams.
 Our coaches (awesome guys from EnjoyWipeout) picked us up driving a minivan with some boards attached to the roof and we went to Canggu, one of the most popular spots for both beginners and experienced surfer.
 This was the time for the first lesson.